Key Takeaways

 2. To manage inventory

-If you are worried about selling out of your product on launch day, pre-orders can help you manage inventory.
+If you are worried about your product running out on launch day, pre-orders on Shopify can help you manage inventory.
 By taking pre-orders, you can get a better idea of how many products to produce and have a better chance of meeting customer demand.

 3. To raise capital

-How to set up pre-orders on Shopify store?
+How to set up pre-orders on a Shopify store?

 Step 1: Add product(s) to your Shopify store

-Step 2: Install a 3rd-party pre-order app from Shopify App Store
+Step 2: Install a 3rd-party Pre-Order Helper app from Shopify App Store

 This video includes information on: